 - Q. Can the grant be used toward activities in only one target country?
-Do projects need to cover more than one target country? - A. Each project applying for the 2016 International Grant Program must cover a minimum of two target countries.
+Do projects need to cover more than one target country? - A. Each project applying for the 2017 International Grant Program must cover a minimum of two target countries.
 Single-country projects will not be considered. - Q. Can Japan be included as a target country? - A. Yes, it is one of the target countries in East Asia. - Q. Can non-target countries be included in the project? - A. Yes they can, but only in addition to two or more target countries. - Q. Is there a set format for presenting tangible output?
-Who are the targets of tangible output? - A. Program participants are expected to plan and carry out projects so as to optimize impact.
+Who are the targets of tangible output? - A. No, there is no set format.
+Program participants are expected to plan and carry out projects so as to optimize impact.
 This includes the creation and dissemination of tangible output.
-A variety of methods can be used to achieve this, including making policy proposals to government officials or other policy makers, staging photography exhibits or movie viewings in local communities, or disseminating information via social media. - Q. Will projects be considered that only produce tangible output? - A. It is strongly recommended that projects actively disseminate findings as well as tangible output over the period of the grant program. - Q. Can projects apply the findings and knowledge gained from previous activities when producing tangible output? - A. Yes, but the grant program encourages projects to produce tangible output based on original findings and knowledge.
+A variety of methods can be used to achieve this, including making policy proposals to government officials or other policy makers, staging photography exhibits or movie viewings in local communities, or disseminating information via social media. - Q. Will a project be considered if its purpose is only to produce a tangible output? - A. No, every project is required to have surveys and analyses of social issues and conduct activities aimed at solving them.
+Additionally, it is strongly recommended that projects actively disseminate findings as well as tangible output over the period of the grant program. - Q. Can projects apply the findings and knowledge gained from previous activities when producing tangible output? - A. Yes, but the grant program encourages projects to produce tangible output based on original findings and knowledge.